-8.28 End of Life
+8.7 End of Life

-BIND 9.17 is an unstable development branch.
-When its development is complete, it will be renamed to BIND 9.18, which will be a stable branch.
-The end-of-life date for BIND 9.18 has not yet been determined.
-For those needing long-term stability, the current Extended Support Version (ESV) is BIND 9.11, which will be supported until at least December 2021.
+BIND 9.18 is a stable branch, suitable for production use.
+After it has been in production use for a while it will be designated as an Extended Support Version (ESV).
+Until then, the current ESV is BIND 9.16, which will be supported until at least December 2023.
 See https://kb.isc.org/docs/aa-00896 for details of ISC's software support policy.

-8.29 Thank You
+8.8 Thank You